 Day 3: Granada.
 The 13th-century Arab palaces of the Alhambra ride high above the city.
 They are often reckoned to be the greatest expression of Moorish art in Spain, with exquisite decoration and a succession of intimate courtyards.
-Adjacent are the 16thcentury Palace of Charles V and the Generalife, summer palace of the sultans, with gardens and fountains.
+Adjacent are the 16th-century Palace of Charles V and the Generalife, summer palace of the sultans, with gardens and fountains

 Day 4: Granada.
-Morning walk through the Albayzín, the oldest quarter in town, including El Bañuelo (Arab baths).
+Morning vists to the Cathedral and Royal Chapel which retains Isabel of Castile's personal collection of Flemish, Spanish and Italian paintings.
+Afternoon walk through the Albayzín, the oldest quarter in town, including El Bañuelo (Arab baths).
 Climb up to San Nicolás from where there are fine views of the Alhambra.
-In the late afternoon visit the Cathedral and Royal Chapel which retains Isabel of Castile's personal collection of Flemish, Spanish and Italian paintings.